Madame-Aehm/CAB-Project-3-Spikes/spike5/notes.md

 ## Definition files

 If we only use a Type or Interface once, declaring it in the Component that uses it is fine.
-But if we want to use the same Type across many Components, we can store them in a file in **definition files**.
+But if we want to use the same Type across many Components, we can store them in a **definition file**.
 Create a `@types` folder in the src, and a file named inside called `index.ts`.
 If you have many Types, you can create more files to keep them organised.
 Each Type/Interface will need to be `exported` so that it can then be `imported` and used across the app.

 ```ts
 export type Zodiac = "Aquarius" | "Pisces" | "Aries" | "Taurus" | "Gemini" | "Cancer" | "Leo" | "Virgo" | "Libra" | "Scorpio" | "Sagittarius" | "Capricorn";